Queen Máxima of the Netherlands: Early life and education

 Máxima Zorreguieta was born in Buenos Aires, Argentina, on 17 May 1971.
-She is the daughter of Jorge Zorreguieta (1928–2017), who served as Secretary of Agriculture under General Jorge Rafael Videla during Argentina's last civil-military dictatorship (1976–1983), and his second wife, María del Carmen Cerruti (born 1944).
+She is the daughter of Jorge Zorreguieta (1928–2017), who served as Secretary of Agriculture under Dictator Jorge Rafael Videla during Argentina's last civil-military dictatorship (1976–1983), and his second wife, María del Carmen Cerruti (born 1944).
 She is named after her paternal great-grandmother Máxima Bonorino González (1874–1965), of Italian and Spanish descent.
 Originally from the Basque country, her ancestor carrying the Zorreguieta surname, José Antonio Sorreguieta y Oyarzábal Gamboa y Sagastume, migrated to Argentina around the year 1790.
-She also has Portuguese ancestry through her father's side, and is a descendant of King Afonso III of Portugal.

 She grew up in the Recoleta neighbourhood of Buenos Aires and studied at Northlands School, a bilingual school of the city of Olivos.
 She graduated with a degree in economics from the Pontifical Catholic University of Argentina (UCA) in 1995.
 This private university is governed by a directory of local bishops, which included Pope Francis, then Archbishop of Buenos Aires and Grand Chancellor of UCA.
 During her student years, Francis presided over the traditional Mass at the beginning of classes.
-She later completed her studies with a master's degree in the United States.

 From 1989 to 1990, while still in college, she worked for Mercado Abierto Electrónico S.A.
 From 1992 to 1995, she worked in the sales department of Boston Securities SA in Buenos Aires, where she conducted research on software for financial markets.
 From July 1996 to February 1998, she worked for HSBC James Capel Inc. in New York City, where she became vice president of institutional sales for Latin America.
 From then until July 1999, she was vice president of the emerging markets division of Dresdner Kleinwort Benson in New York.
 From May 2000 to March 2001, she worked for Deutsche Bank in Brussels.